eclipse-pass/pass-ui/README.md

 - Elasticsearch index search endpoint is at https://pass.local/es/
 - In order to remove persisted data, stop all the containers and `docker volume prune`
 - Your web browser may complain about unsigned certificates, but the complaints can be ignored.

+As an alternative to running the Ember application inside of Docker, one can run the ember test server with an environment variable to turn on the API mocking library `ember-cli-mirage` via `MIRAGE='true' ember s`.

 ### Test users